ucl-exoplanets/TauREx_public/README.md

 # TauREx version 2.5

 TauREx (Tau Retrieval for Exoplanets) is a fully bayesian inverse atmospheric retrieval framework.
-A full documentation of the code is still to come but here are installation instructions and worked examples for now.
+TauREx is a very extensive retrieval framework with a wide range of functionalities.
+Here are installation instructions and worked examples whilst we write a more exhaustive manual.
+Already existing documentation can be found in the *Documentation* folder.

 For any questions on how to run the code, features and bugs, please email Ingo Waldmann (ingo@star.ucl.ac.uk).